5 useful travel sites you probably don't use - and 5 others you probably do

 5. Set up

-Peter loves camping and although I am less enthusiastic about it, I cannot deny that it is a super favorable way of traveling.
-In order to find good campsites in the South Pacific, a lot of careful research was required (search for forums, read valuation pages, contact hosts, just to determine that the places no longer exist), which is why we would be happy if Pitchup would expand its offer.
+Peter loves camping and although I'm less than enthusiastic about it, I can't deny that it's a super cheap way to travel.
+Finding good campsites in the South Pacific required a lot of careful research (scouring forums, reading review sites, contacting hosts only to find the sites no longer exist), which is why we'd love to see Pitchup expand its offerings.

-With PitchUp, which currently covers 5,000 campsites in 12 European countries, you can search for the date, place and available facilities and create a list of options.
+Pitchup, which currently covers 5,000 campsites in 12 European countries, allows you to search by date, location and available facilities and create a list of possibilities.

 pitchup.com